SteinarVrenne/school_imt3501/Task 1/source/pages/03c_Sys_Architecture.rst

 When a patient or healthcare worker connects, requests will be made towards the webserver which responds with the corresponding markup.
 When a user, meaning either a patient or healthcare worker, tries to login into the system, an authentication server/system will decide whether the user is cleared for authorization.
-If so, the authorization server will decide which services the logged-in user has permission to access.
+If so, the authorization server will decide which services and resources the logged-in user has permission to access.

 Permission handling is important for the system to work correctly and for retaining confidentiality.
 Different types of users should have access to different kind of resources and services,